 - You can add or substitute jalapeno peppers for some additional spice.
 Or add some red pepper flakes to the marinade.

 - This recipe uses sugar free sweet chili sauce for a low carb/keto marinade.
 You can use regular sweet chili sauce if you prefer.

 - We are using bone in, skin on chicken thighs to marinate for this recipe.
 The skin on the thighs absorbs the spicy marinade and gets really flavorful and crispy.
 Not only that but as Bon Appetit says, they are much more flavorful than boneless thighs.
 If you would prefer not to eat the skin, just remove it after baking.
 The chicken will be juicy a but lower in calories without the skin.

 The USDA recommends 6 hours up to 24 hours.
 It is safe to keep the chicken in the marinade for up to 2 days but the meat could possibly be altered in texture or flavor.
-Personally I feel 2 hours is the minimum if you are in a hurry, longer is better.
-I have never marinated past 12 hours as I feel the meat starts to get a bit mushy.
+Personally I feel 2 hours is the minimum time if you are in a hurry, longer is better.
+I have never marinated raw, unfrozen chicken past 12 hours since I feel the meat starts to get a bit mushy.
 And the marinade should be discarded when the chicken is removed.

 The combination of a spicy and a bit of sweet makes for a great flavor.
 You can change the spices as you'd like.
 Try some Italian seasonings like oregano or basil.
 Dried chili peppers or jalapeno peppers would also add some some flavorful heat to the marinade.